 Why do we say that the Power Series is “a version” or “incarnation” of the AS/400?
-IBM has tried very hard to make all of their operating systems and hardware backward compatible, so that applications originally written for the AS/400 running OS/400 still work on today’s machines.
-This is a great feature, and the strength of the Power Series line.
+IBM has tried very hard to make all of its operating systems and hardware backward compatible so that applications are originally written for the AS/400 running OS/400 still work on today’s machines.
+This is a great feature and the strength of the Power Series line.
 But it also means that certain ways of talking about the technology persist even as the technology changes.

 Specifically, some people have worked with IBM’s technology for a long time, and so have become accustomed to speaking about applications written for the AS/400.
 Others, who came to the technology later, speak about applications written for IBM i—especially when discussing applications that need to run on a hybrid or public cloud.

 A lot of people have written about AS/400 being “dead,” and it’s true that IBM has seen declining revenues from its server market over the years.
 However, this doesn’t consider the relative power of IBM servers.
 Over the years, we’ve been able to steadily reduce the number of servers needed in our data centers by over 90% – for a significant decrease in power costs, I might add.

 Nor do these revenue numbers completely account for the number of businesses running their workloads on IBM in the cloud in data centers like ours or IBM’s.
 The 2019 IBM i Marketplace Survey by Help Systems, for example, found that a number of organizations are planning to actually increase their IBM i footprint.
 Many are also moving applications to IBM i, typically in a hybrid cloud setup.
 Although the AS/400 is older technology, that has been superseded, the market for IBM i environments is still strong.

 So what does this potentially mean for your organization?
 It’s worth considering talent, “bare metal” cloud options, and your digital transformation generally.